vdaas/vald/docs/api/status.md

 ## RESOURCE_EXHAUSTED

+`RESOURCE_EXHAUSTED` means the some resources has been exhausted.

+It appears when:

+- There is out-of-memory in gRPC payload, or networks, or etc.
+- There are some server overload situations.
-`RESOURCE_EXHAUSTED` means the gRPC message size is more extensive than the limit (default is 4 MB).
+- The gRPC message size is more extensive than the limit (default is 4MB).

 Services that return status are all services.
 The most case in the Vald is that the query vector is too large.